Scottish-Tech-Army/soundscape-backend/docs/androiddeploy.md

 ## Deploying in Azure

-Follow the following steps.
+Follow these steps.
 Note that some of the scripts here take quite some time to run - up to ten or fifteen minutes for the slower ones.
 Be patient, and let them complete.

+Each deploy script under `scripts/` prints `SUCCESS` as its final line and exits 0 on completion.
+If you do not see `SUCCESS`, treat the run as failed and investigate before continuing to the next step.

 - Set up a config file.
 Android instances should be named `aNN` where `NN` is a two digit number that should be monotonically increasing, such as `a01`.